 Prepare your child

 Sleeping and wake times may have been flexible at your household the past five months.
-It will be a good idea to set more regular or consistent hours.
-You can do this gradually to help them adjust (it’s still summer vacation after all!).
+Start as early as now to set more regular or consistent hours at home.
+Do this gradually to help them adjust (it’s still summer vacation after all!).

 Emphasize safety protocols.
-Explain why hygiene and physical distancing are important.
-It should be a routine, so practice proper hand-washing at home.
-Talk to them about the proper way to use common facilities like the washroom, gym, playground equipment and shared equipment like computer keyboards or art supplies.
+Explain to them why hygiene and physical distancing are important.
+They should get used to wearing masks and hand washing often so practice at home to make it easier to get into the routine.
+Talk to them about the proper way of using common facilities like the washroom, gym, playground equipment and shared equipment like computer keyboards or art supplies.
 Remember to balance your warnings with reassurances.
 They should know that you and their teachers will be there to support them.
 Ask if they have concerns and answer them by sharing age-appropriate facts.
 Dispel any misinformation that may have caused them to worry.

 How to get kids to wear a face mask, Coronavirus Q&A with Dr. Mike